SuadeLabs/fire/documentation/properties/status.md

 ### committed
 This is a loan offer or commitment to a customer that a customer could draw down (typically also denoted as off balance sheet).

+### unconditional_cancel
+Indicates when an institution has the right to unconditionally cancel the commitment without notice to the obligor.
+This is either commitment to an undrawn portion of a loan or revolving credit, or commitment to enter into another contract (off-balance sheet).

+See definition from OSFI Chapter 4, P124.

 ### cancelled
 This is a loan that was committed but then later cancelled due to refusal by customer or expiry of offer.